-- ALWAYS cook food for the minimum recommended cooking time.
-If necessary, touch ADD MINUTE while the oven is operating or after it has completed the cooking cycle (see page 42 for more information).
-Then check for doneness to avoid overcooking the food. - Stir, turn over, or rearrange food being cooked about halfway through the cook time for most even doneness with all recipes. - If a glass cover is not available, use wax paper, paper towels, or microwaveapproved plastic wrap.
-Turn back a corner to vent steam during cooking. - Although a new rating method\ rates this oven at 850 watts, you may use a reliable cookbook and recipes developed for microwave ovens previously rated at 700-800 watts.
+- Although a new rating method rates this oven at 850 watts, you may use a reliable cookbook and recipes developed for microwave ovens previously rated at 700-800 watts. - ALWAYS cook food for the minimum recommended cooking time.
+If necessary, touch ADD MINUTE while the oven is operating or after it has completed the cooking cycle (see page 44 for more information).
+Then check for doneness to avoid overcooking the food. - Stir, turn over, or rearrange food being cooked about halfway through the cook time for most even doneness with all recipes. - If a glass cover is not available, use wax paper, paper towels, or microwave-approved plastic wrap.
+Turn back a corner to vent steam during cooking.

-\IEC-705 Test Procedure.
+IEC-705 Test Procedure.
 The IEC-705 Test Procedure is an internationally recognized method of rating microwave wattage output and does not represent an actual change to output power or cooking performance.